K$^{*}$(892)$^{\pm}$ resonance production in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

 where $m_{\mathrm{\pi^{\pm}}}$ and $M_{\mathrm{K_{S}^{0}}}$ are the mass of the pion, and \KS, respectively, and A, B, C, and n are the fit parameters.
-This form of residual background is motivated by studying the shape of correlated background in the invariant mass distribution of \KS\pipm pairs in the simulated data sample described in Section~\ref{EA}.
+This form of residual background is motivated from Ref.~\cite{ALICE:2021xyh}.
 During fitting, by default, the $\Gamma_{0}$ parameter was set equal to the vacuum width of the \CKSshort\xspace meson.
 The raw particle yields are then obtained by integrating the invariant mass distribution within the mass interval $M_{0} \pm 2\Gamma_{0}$ and subtracting from it the integral of the residual background function in the same mass region.
 The yield of the resonance in the peak tails beyond the counting range is obtained by integrating the tail part of the signal fit function in the corresponding mass ranges.
-The tail part contributes $\sim$ 13$\%$ of the total yield, and the fraction does not depend on \pt or collision centrality.
+The tail part contributes $\approx$ 13$\%$ of the total yield, and the fraction does not depend on \pt or collision centrality.
 The significance of the K$^{*\pm}$peak presented in Fig.~\ref{fig:invmass} is 23.\\